ahmadmdabit/RepoAIfy/user-manual.md

 ## 1. Introduction

-`FileToMarkdownConverter` is a command-line utility designed to convert the contents of multiple source files within a directory into one or more Markdown files.
+`RepoAIfy` is a command-line utility designed to convert the contents of multiple source files within a directory into one or more Markdown files.
 It's particularly useful for:

 *   Generating documentation from source code.
 *   Creating a consolidated view of a project's files for review.